zobweyt/Discord.Net.Template/README.md

 ## 🚀 Contributing

-If you would like to contribute to this project, please read the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
+To contribute to this project, please read the [`CONTRIBUTING.md`](CONTRIBUTING.md) file.
 It provides details on our code of conduct and the process for submitting pull requests.

 ## ❤️ Acknowledgments

-* [Discord.Net](https://github.com/discord-net/Discord.Net) – The Discord framework used.
-  * [Discord.Net.Template](https://github.com/zobweyt/Discord.Net.Template) – The application template used.
-  * [Discord.Addons.Hosting](https://github.com/Hawxy/Discord.Addons.Hosting) – Enables smooth execution of startup and background tasks.
-  * [Fergun.Interactive](https://github.com/d4n3436/Fergun.Interactive) – Adds interactive functionality to commands.
-* [Microsoft.EntityFrameworkCore](https://github.com/dotnet/efcore) – A modern object-database mapper.
-  * [Pomelo.EntityFrameworkCore.MySql](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql) – MySQL provider for Entity Framework Core.

-See also the list of [contributors](https://github.com/zobweyt/Discord.Net.Template/contributors) who participated in this project.
+See the [contributors](https://github.com/zobweyt/Discord.Net.Template/contributors) who participated in this project and the [dependencies](https://github.com/zobweyt/Discord.Net.Template/network/dependencies) used.

 ## 📜 License

-This project is licensed under the **MIT License** – see the [`LICENSE.md`](LICENSE.md) file for details.
+This project is licensed under the **MIT License** — see the [`LICENSE.md`](LICENSE.md) file for details.